 The Measure requires that the City Council establish a Citizens Oversight Committee of no more than nine residents of the City to act in an advisory capacity to review the expenditure of revenues generated by the tax imposed by the Measure.
 The Committee shall provide independent verification that the revenues collected pursuant to the Measure are expended in such a manner that is consistent with the projects, programs

 Barry Hibbard (Vice Chair)

 *One seat is currently vacant.
 More information on the application process for this Committee is available

 The following documents are presentations made by staff to the Committee.

 The California Department of Tax and Fee Administration (CDTFA) administers, collects and distributes transaction use taxes for all applicable jurisdictions within the state.
-The CDTFA is currently working to implement the Measure, which will become effective April 1, 2019.
 On and after April 1, 2019, the sales and use tax rates charged for applicable transactions will likely change if you conduct business within the incorporated city limits of Bakersfield.
-The sales and use tax rate of 8.25 percent will become the new sales and use tax rate for the City of Bakersfield.
+The sales and use tax rate of 8.25 percent is the new sales and use tax rate for the City of Bakersfield.